Hangxiety: Why Your Post-Drinking Anxiety Is More Than a Bad Morning

 Over time, the brain adapts.
 The relief requires more alcohol to achieve.
 The rebound — the hangxiety — becomes more pronounced.
 And here is the cruelest part of the cycle: the anxiety that drives the drinking in the first place is often worsened by the drinking itself.
 The morning after is harder.
 The day feels more fragile.
 The pull toward a drink that evening is stronger.

-One client I'll call Tamara knew this cycle intimately.
+One client I call Tamara knew this cycle intimately.
 A nurse in her thirties, she had a pre-existing anxiety condition and the kind of life that looked perfectly fine from the outside.
 When she went out with friends, she often drank more than she'd intended, didn't eat enough, and spent days recovering — blighted, as she put it, by high anxiety.
-She sometimes used "the hair of the dog" the following lunchtime or evening to take the edge off the hangxiety, which provided brief relief and deepened the problem.
+She sometimes used "the hair of the dog" the following lunchtime or evening to take the edge off the post-drinking anxiety, which provided brief relief and deepened the problem.
 She described the pattern as a cycle of overdrinking followed by shame, anxiety, and regret.
 Each element fed the next.

 Tamara is not unusual.
 She's representative.